El Dorado Hills Probate Litigation Attorney

 Understanding Elective Share in California

 Many people expect that a will represents the final word on who is considered a beneficiary of your estate.
-However, the state of California does have some specific laws that can guarantee a portion of property to certain beneficiaries not named in the will.
+However, California does have specific laws that can guarantee a portion of property to certain beneficiaries not named in the will.

 In California, spouses are entitled to either an elective share of the estate or community property.
 This means fully disinheriting a spouse is not legally possible unless the decedent officially divorced their spouse.